upya4ko/rescueusb/README.md

 # Universal Rescue USB drive

-I searching for recovery USB drive for long time, but all finded solutions not fully cover my needs.
-I Decide make my ideal universal USB drive by miself.
+I searching for recovery USB drive for long time, but all find solutions not fully cover my needs, so i decide make my ideal universal USB drive by myself.

 In this repo i share my configs for GRUB2 and GRUB4DOS + instructions how format and test USB drive.

-Moust hard for me be find right parameters to run all needed for me tools.

-This USB drive can:
+## This USB drive can:
 * Boot on BIOS and UEFI
 * Diagnose HW problems
 * Install Linux (debian, mint)
-* Install Windows (XP, 7, 10)
+* Install Windows (XP, 7, 8.1, 10)
 * Backup / Restore
 * Pen-testing (Kali linux)
 * Repair bootloader